microprediction/timemachines/timemachines/skaters/proph/README.md

-# Facebook Prophet
+# Facebook Prophet skaters

-The most popular time series package.
+The most popular time series package, so it seems like it should be included if only for comparison

-### Online ... not so much

-This is fundamentally not incremental, see [this thread](https://github.com/facebook/prophet/issues/46), to wit:
+- But not incremental.
+See [this thread](https://github.com/facebook/prophet/issues/46), to wit:
 *The online learning used by some sklearn models is pretty fundamentally different from how Stan models are fit, I don't think we are going to have a partial_fit like that in the future.*

-So, we fit model after each data point.
-Fortunately, prophet is "reasonably" fast to fit.
+- The generative model is unlikely to work well for general time-series.
+See my analysis in the blog article titled [Is Facebook Prophet the Time-Series Messiah, or Just a Very Naughty Boy? ](https://www.microprediction.com/blog/prophet)

+### Skater implementation

+- Probably too many lines of code.
+- Predates some utilities for skater creation
+- The sktime (sk) or tbats (bats) skaters are simpler examples to mimic

 ### Methodology